Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 #### Lab 4.2 - Flight Logbook - Logging Your Coding Journey

-o	Document the entire PlaneController.cs file. o	Select the PlaneController.cs code and use Copilot Chat to generate comprehensive documentation.
+o	Document the entire PlanesController.cs file. o	Select the PlanesController.cs code and use Copilot Chat to generate comprehensive documentation.
 Utilize commands like @workspace or @docs for assistance.

 #### Lab 4.3 - Flying in Formation - Pair Programming with Copilot